Why Relationships?

 Loneliness in America

-Between 1985 and 2004, Americans’ number of close friends or people that they could “discuss important matters with” dropped from 2.94 to 2.08.
-People who said they had no one to discuss important matters with more than doubled, to nearly 25 percent.
+Between 1985 and 2004, the proportion of Americans who said they had no one to “discuss important matters with” nearly tripled, rising to nearly 25 percent.
+Concurrently, the most common scenario shifted dramatically — from people having three close confidants to having no confidants at all.
 And, a 2018 study of 20,000 adults, found that loneliness is an “epidemic” in America with 18-22 year-olds the loneliest of all generations.

 Why are relationships so important?